iturdikulov/notes/fugutive.vim.md

 `dp` is hotkey for ==`:diffput`==. `p` is stays for "put".

-Checkout current file if it's working copy, or stage if it's index file &#10;<br>
+Checkout current file if it's working copy, or stage if it's index file <br class="f">
 `:Gread` or `<leader>gR`

 `:Gread` on index file will ==stage file==.